-If the game cannot be decided by sudden death, the team shall carry out a penalty throw shoot-out, first with three penalty throws to each team (three rounds);
+If the match cannot be decided by sudden death, the team shall carry out a penalty throw shoot-out, first with three penalty throws to each team (three rounds);

-- There shall be 5 minutes break before the start of penalty-throw shoot-out after the sudden death period - If there are players from sudden death period which are serving time penalties, they can't be used in the first round not as an attacker or a defender. - Lots are drawn to decide which team should start with the first penalty throw.
-Winner of the draw can decide if they will be attacking or defending first. - Three different players from each team shall carry out the three penalty throws - The players have to leave the playing area before starting the penalty-throw shoot-out (6.4.4.c) - Players can be used in any chosen order.
-Player entered in playing area can't be changed.
-There can't be any other players in playing area during penalty throw except defender and attacker. - The goal defender may be changed at will - The teams carry out the penalty throws in turns - Water referee gives the ball to the attacker (3.1.3.e) - One round includes one correctly done penalty throw from both teams.
+- There shall be 5 minutes break before the start of penalty-throw shoot-out after the sudden death period - If there are players from sudden death period which are serving time penalties, they can't be used in the first round neither as an attacker nor a defender. - Lots are drawn to decide which team should start with the first penalty throw.
+Winner of the draw can decide if they will be attacking or defending first. - Both teams must supply a ranked team list of 12 players, both defenders and attackers - A minimum of three players from each team shall carry out the three penalty throws, both can defend and attack. - The players have to leave the playing area before starting the penalty-throw shoot-out (4.1.7.d The teams choose their own players to carry out the penalty throw) - There can't be any other players in playing area during penalty throw except defender and attacker. - The teams carry out the penalty throws in turns - Water referee gives the ball to the attacker (3.1.3.e when a penalty-throw has been awarded) - One round includes one correctly done penalty throw from both teams.
 If the defending team break the rules, a new penalty throw is included at the same round.
-If attacker makes a foul, penalty throw is understood as defended. - A player given a time-penalty during a penalty-throw shoot-out may not participate again in the same or the next round of the shoot-out, neither as an attacker nor as a defender (6.4.6 and 6.4.7)
+If attacker makes a foul, penalty throw is understood as defended. - A player given a time-penalty during a penalty-throw shoot-out is not allowed to participate again in the same or the next round of the shoot-out, neither as an attacker nor as a defender (Incorrect behaviour by the 4.1.7.p defender and 4.1.7.q attacker). - A defending player will, after serving the penalty round, be moved to the last position in the teams defending list. - An attacking player will, after serving the penalty round, be the next attacker for the team.
+Only completed penalty-throws are counted for a player, as an attacker or defender.
+If the attacker gets a new penalty throw due to an incorrect behaviour from the defender and the team opts to change attacker, that penalty-throw doesn't count as a performed for the attacker.